kingller/component-metadata-ts-loader/README.md

 - `@required` will mark a prop as required as if you had used `string.isRequired` for the propType.
 - `@type`: overrides the type name of the prop, also accepts the following syntax for enums or `oneOf` props `('foo'|'bar'|'baz')`
-- `@defaultValue`: for manually specifying a default value for a prop.
+- `@default`: for manually specifying a default value for a prop.

 ### Exporting Components